Do you want to help people?

 Are you searching for a school that supports your values and need for wholeness?

 START HERE: Attend a free online information session to gain information about Radiation Therapy.
-When you attend, your application fee will be waived

 The application window is October 1, 2018, to April 1, 2019.

 Radiation therapy (or radiation oncology) is the medical use of ionizing radiation to treat cancer and control malignant cell growth.
 Radiation therapy is commonly combined with other modes of treatment for cancer, such as surgery, chemotherapy, and hormone therapy.
 Radiation therapists should be able to think critically, work with computers, and be able to work on a treatment team.
 Patient care and empathy are also important assets.